gregmagdsick/busmall_201d5/user_stories.md

 * As a developer, I want to build the JavaScript using good object oriented principals.

 * As a developer, I want to write the code in modular form for readability and maintainability.

-* As a developer, I want to DRY out my code.

 * As a developer, I want ensure all products get shown at least once before I display the results.